-Nintendo’s newest console will switch up your gaming habits, and you’ll love it
+Nintendo's Switch changes how you play games, and may change how you see them

 For its multitude of play-styles and parts, the Switch is actually a very simple gaming machine.
 Unlike other consoles, which aspire to become all-in-one living room or mobile online entertainment devices, the Switch is dedicated to gaming and gaming alone (at least for now).
 The user interface is very simple — there are a series of large squares, which shows your available games.
 There’s a second set of smaller round buttons below the games with a Nintendo-curated blog feed, the eShop, a place to view and share screenshots, etc.

-That said, there will be no non-gaming apps at launch, and Nintendo hasn’t said when or if those features will make their way to the console.
+That said, there will are no non-gaming apps at launch, and Nintendo hasn’t said when or if those features will make their way to the console.
 Like the camera, their omission doesn’t feel like a huge loss.
 Most players already have a large number of devices — phone, tablet, laptop — on which to watch Netflix and YouTube.
 At the same time, with its sharp screen and kickstand, the Switch would make a good personal viewing screen.

-The Nintendo Switch is not as powerful as the PlayStation 4, Xbox One, or even a mid-tier gaming PC.
-It also doesn’t need to be.
-While you won’t get the latest, most technically astounding games on this platform, every game we’ve seen on the Switch looks sharp and runs very well.
+The Nintendo Switch is not as powerful as the PlayStation 4, Xbox One, or a mid-tier gaming PC, but it doesn’t need to be.
+While you won’t get the latest, most technically astounding games, what we’ve seen on the Switch looks sharp and runs very well.
 The Switch outputs games at 720p in portable mode and runs at 1080p when connected to a television.
 In fact, due to the size of the screen and its sharpness, some games, such as The Legend of Zelda: Breath of the Wild, look better on the portable screen.

 One of the saving graces of proprietary game consoles, particularly those that don’t seek parity with PC, is the ability to set your own standards and expectations.
 Games will run great on the Switch if developers take the time to make games with its hardware in mind.
 Still, it is worth noting that choosing the Switch over pretty much any non-Nintendo console means passing on many AAA games that you would have access to on other platforms.

+There are similarly misguided design choices scattered across the console’s online feature set.
+You can share screenshots to Facebook or Twitter, but cannot send them via email.
+The eShop cannot save your credit card information.
+Should you connect with friends, by whatever means, you can only chat using a dedicated smartphone app, and if you open another app while chatting with a friend, the call will end.

+For everything interesting and intriguing about the Switch, Nintendo’s understanding of the internet seems like a fairly strong indicator that the Switch will not make a great home for online-multiplayer-focused games.

-Known Unknowns
+Known unknowns

-As of launch week, there are still a few very important things we don’t know about the Nintendo Switch.
-Many of the console’s online features, including the eShop and its new online subscription service, are not operational prior to launch.
-We don’t how easy or hard it is to swap downloaded games between the hard drive and a memory card, and we don’t know if downloading games is fast or slow.
+Even a few months after launch, there are very important things we don’t know about the Nintendo Switch.
+Much of the console’s online infrastructure, such as the Virtual Console storefront and the paid version of its online services, will roll out over the course of the next year.
+These services may enhance the Switch’s online capabilities, or close the door on the console’s potential for online multiplayer altogether.

 Though the Switch is a small tablet, it wears its soul outside of its casing.

-The more important question is one we won’t be able to answer for a long time.
-Will the Switch receive a steady stream of interesting games?
-While the day-one lineup has inflated to nearly 10 games, the long-term release schedule seems thin.
-It’s a longish list of indies and ports, anchored by a few genuinely exciting Nintendo-made tentpoles, including Splatoon 2 and Super Mario Odyssey.
+Most importantly, will the Switch receive a steady stream of interesting games?
+The Switch software lineup, current and future, features a longish list of indies and ports, anchored by a few genuinely exciting Nintendo-made tentpoles, including Splatoon 2, Mario + Rabbids: Kingdom Battle, and Super Mario Odyssey.

-Ultimately, the Switch could be the best gaming platform ever conceived, and it would crash and burn without strong software support.
+The Switch could be the best gaming platform ever conceived, and it would still crash and burn without strong software support.
 Though we’ve heard it’s easier to port a game to Switch than past Nintendo platforms, the console’s distinctive hardware may be a liability when it comes to attracting third-party developers.
-Once again, it will likely fall on Nintendo’s shoulders to make the Switch worth your time.
+Once again, it will likely fall on Nintendo’s shoulders to make the Switch worth your while.

 Warranty information